nikita-volkov/domain/README.md

 # About

-Domain model codegen solving multiple problems of the standard Haskell approach.
+Data model codegen solving multiple problems of the standard Haskell approach to defining models.

 # Problems